ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2004-01-03-tools-for-designing-civic-engagement.md

 Some examples include:
 * Raising awareness by putting on a community play
 * Building art to engage the local community, like the [TinyWPA project](http://www.tinywpa.org/){:target="_blank"}
-* Creating a mural together with youth organizations to raise awareness for issues within the community like the [Madison Public Library community] (https://www.madisonpubliclibrary.org/impact/bubbler-time-covid ){:target="_blank"}
+* Creating a mural together with youth organizations to raise awareness for issues within the community like the [Madison Public Library community](https://www.madisonpubliclibrary.org/impact/bubbler-time-covid ){:target="_blank"}
 * Engaging the older community members through targeted programs like the Brooklyn Public Library did through their [services](https://www.bklynlibrary.org/outreach/older-adults/creative-aging){:target="_blank"}